mandalaverse/erc721parser/README.md

 # ownerParser Script.

+If your ERC721 SC is missing the #ERC721Enumerable function to return, it can be hard to view which tokens are owned by a specific address.
-If you didn't include the function to pull token id's by address in your smart contract.
-This parser will look through all your minted tokens, sync the token ID and Owner to a sqlite db and then monitor for all new transfers or mints to updated teh toekn owner.
+This short hardhat script will Query each tokens Owner write them in a sqlite db and monitor the SC for future mints or transfer transactions to updated the owner.

-Make sure you create a SQLite DB in the `SRC/` dir and provide the proper name in the Script and update the contract_address variable.
+# How to use:
+`npm install`
+`Put your ERC721 contract in the contracts folder` `Update the contract_address variable`
+In hardhat.config.js update your Blockchain networks.
+Then run "npx hardhat run scripts/ownerParser.js --network <Network name from config file>"

+# DB Schema.
+// SQLLite DB Table
+CREATE TABLE IF NOT EXISTS nft_owners( id INTEGER PRIMARY KEY autoincrement, created_at CHAR(100), updated_at CHAR(100),
+  blockNumber CHAR(100),
+  addr_from CHAR(100),
+  addr_to CHAR(100),
+  contract CHAR(100),
+  tokenID CHAR(100) UNIQUE,
+  nftName CHAR(100),
+  owner CHAR(100)
+);